SimonEngler/SimonEngler.github.io/essays/evidence-of-scholarly-ability.md

 ## Masters Thesis

-**Forecasting of Energy Requirements for Planetary Exploration Habitats Using a Modulated Neural Activation Method**,*Engler S.*,Master Thesis, University of Calgary, Electrical and Computer Engineering, University of Calgary Library Thesis Vault, (Mar 2017)
+**Forecasting of Energy Requirements for Planetary Exploration Habitats Using a Modulated Neural Activation Method**, *Engler S.*, Master Thesis, University of Calgary, Electrical and Computer Engineering, University of Calgary Library Thesis Vault, (Mar 2017)

 **Abstract:** Human travel to other planetary bodies will have duration of years, with little to no possibility of resupply.
 Consequently, the monitoring and forecasting of resource consumption is a mission critical capability.
 The actions of a single crew member can heavily influence small environments and throw forecasting models off to the point of total failure.
 It is hypothesized that the inclusion of variables accounting for daily astronaut activities and psychological state will allow for higher accuracy in forecasting.
 Utilizing consumption data from the Hawaii Space Exploration Analog Simulation in the form of electricity, and psychological data from the Positive and Negative Affect Schedule, a generalized artificial neural-modulation method is introduced which allows the incorporation of emotional response into machine learning applied to forecasting.
 It is found that the changes in the activation functions correlate to observed crew behavior, and show significant improvement of forecasting results.

-I was the main contributor to this Masters thesis under the guidanance of my co-supervisors, Prof. Binsted, and Dr. Leung.
+**Contribution:** I was the main contributor to this Masters thesis under the guidanance of my co-supervisors, Prof. Binsted, and Dr. Leung.

 [Full Paper](http://theses.ucalgary.ca)